Coronaridine

 Coronaridine, also known as 18-carbomethoxyibogamine, is an alkaloid found in Tabernanthe iboga and related species, including Tabernaemontana divaricata for which (under the now obsolete synonym Ervatamia coronaria) it was named.

 Like ibogaine, (R)-coronaridine and (S)-coronaridine can decrease intake of cocaine and morphine in animals and it may have muscle relaxant and hypotensive activity.

 Chemistry

 Congeners

-Coronaridine congers are important in drug discovery and development due to multiple actions on different targets.
+Coronaridine congeners are important in drug discovery and development due to multiple actions on different targets.
 They have ability to inhibit Ca_{v}2.2 channel, modulate and inhibit subunits of nAChr selectively such as α9α10, α3β4 and potentiate GABA_{A} activity.

 Pharmacology

 Coronaridine has been reported to bind to an assortment of molecular sites, including: μ-opioid (K_{i} = 2.0 μM), δ-opioid (K_{i} = 8.1 μM), and κ-opioid receptors (K_{i} = 4.3 μM), NMDA receptor (K_{i} = 6.24 μM) (as an antagonist), and nAChRs (as an antagonist).
 It has also been found to inhibit the enzyme acetylcholinesterase, act as a voltage-gated sodium channel blocker, and displays estrogenic activity in rodents.
 In contrast to ibogaine and other iboga alkaloids, coronaridine does not bind to either the σ_{1} or σ_{2} receptor.